kpanic/bombadil/README.md

 ## You know, for (PostgreSQL) search

-Bombadil is a wrapper around some PostgreSQL search capabilities.
+Bombadil is a tiny wrapper around some PostgreSQL search capabilities.

 It supports exact match through PostgreSQL tsvector(s) and fuzzy search inside jsonb fields.